awsdocs/elb-user-guide/doc_source/how-elastic-load-balancing-works.md

 ### HTTP connections<a name="http-connections"></a>

 Classic Load Balancers use pre\-open connections, but Application Load Balancers do not\.
 Both Classic Load Balancers and Application Load Balancers use connection multiplexing\.
 This means that requests from multiple clients on multiple front\-end connections can be routed to a given target through a single backend connection\.
 Connection multiplexing improves latency and reduces the load on your applications\.
 To prevent connection multiplexing, disable HTTP `keep-alives` by setting the `Connection: close` header in your HTTP responses\.

-Classic Load Balancers support the following protocols on front\-end connections \(client to load balancer\): HTTP/0\.9, HTTP/1\.0, and HTTP/1\.1\.
+Application Load Balancers and Classic Load Balancers support pipelined HTTP on front\-end connections\.
+They do not support pipelined HTTP on backend connections\.

 Application Load Balancers support the following protocols on front\-end connections: HTTP/0\.9, HTTP/1\.0, HTTP/1\.1, and HTTP/2\.
 You can use HTTP/2 only with HTTPS listeners, and can send up to 128 requests in parallel using one HTTP/2 connection\.
 Application Load Balancers also support connection upgrades from HTTP to WebSockets\.

-Both Application Load Balancers and Classic Load Balancers use HTTP/1\.1 on backend connections \(load balancer to registered target\)\. `Keep-alive` is supported on backend connections by default\.
+Application Load Balancers use HTTP/1\.1 on backend connections \(load balancer to registered target\) by default\.
+However, you can use the protocol version to send the request to the targets using HTTP/2 or gRPC\.
+For more information, see [Protocol versions](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#target-group-protocol-version)\. `Keep-alive` is supported on backend connections by default\.
 For HTTP/1\.0 requests from clients that do not have a host header, the load balancer generates a host header for the HTTP/1\.1 requests sent on the backend connections\.
-For Application Load Balancer, the host header contains the DNS name of the load balancer\.
-For Classic Load Balancer, the host header contains the IP address of the load balancer node\.
+The host header contains the DNS name of the load balancer\.

-Application Load Balancers and Classic Load Balancers support pipelined HTTP on front\-end connections\.
-They do not support pipelined HTTP on backend connections\.
+Classic Load Balancers support the following protocols on front\-end connections \(client to load balancer\): HTTP/0\.9, HTTP/1\.0, and HTTP/1\.1\.
+They use HTTP/1\.1 on backend connections \(load balancer to registered target\)\. `Keep-alive` is supported on backend connections by default\.
+For HTTP/1\.0 requests from clients that do not have a host header, the load balancer generates a host header for the HTTP/1\.1 requests sent on the backend connections\.
+The host header contains the IP address of the load balancer node\.

 ### HTTP headers<a name="http-headers"></a>